-Join Mariann Siegert for an in-depth discussion in this video Understanding Visual Basic for Applications (VBA), part of Building Blocks and Macros in Word.
+Join Mariann Siegert for an in-depth discussion in this video Understanding Visual Basic for Applications (VBA), part of Word: Building Blocks and Macros.

 When you record a Macro, your recorded steps are being converted into VBA or…what's called Visual Basic for Applications.…The more you work with Macros, the more important it becomes to understand…what's going on behind the scenes and understanding a little of the terminology…and concepts in this wonderful world of VBA.…Let's see what's really being recorded when we're creating our Macros.…I am going to switch over to Word, from Word I'll press Alt F11 on my keyboard,…and that toggles back to the Microsoft Visual Basic for Applications screen or…what we call the VBA Editor.…